gsharma/mongo-rest/README.md

 ## Java Client
-There is a simple Java Client/Proxy library jar that can be created using 'mvn package -Pclient-jar'.
+There is a simple Java Client/Proxy library jar that can be created using <code>mvn package -Pclient-jar</code>.
 Look for the client jar in the target folder.

 ## Scaling